suraj1709/CrazyJump/README.md

 # CrazyJump
-It is game for crazy player :)
+It is a game for crazy player :)